 5. Kitashinchi District

 Located south of Osaka station or Umeda Station, this area is famous for nightlife and entertainment.
 The Kitashinchi District is home to hundreds of high-class bars and clubs.
-This area developed as entertainment district in Edo era (around 1698) with small theaters, public baths, inns, and teahouses with geisha girls entertaining their customers with dancing and singing.
+This area developed as an entertainment district in the Edo era (around 1698) with small theaters, public baths, inns, and teahouses with geisha girls entertaining their customers with dancing and singing.

 The area was originally called Dojima-shinchi, and then Sonezaki-shinchi as the center of the entertainment facilities slightly moved its location to near Sonezaki River.
 In 1842, the government licensed Sonezaki-shinchi as Japan’s first official entertainment district.
 In 1912, when the Sonezaki River was reclaimed, Dojima-shinchi and Sonezaki-shinchi merged and together became Kitashinchi.
-After the World War II, Kitashinchi became a gathering place for wealthy businessmen to socialize and exchange information.
+After World War II, Kitashinchi became a gathering place for wealthy businessmen to socialize and exchange information.
 Now it is more for businessmen to entertain their clients.
 If you are looking for a fun night out in the Umeda area, Kitashinchi District is your best pick!

 6. Hep5